emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 <a name="destructuring"/>
 ## Destructuring in depth

-As you saw earlier, We can capture specific values from a data-structure using `pcase` patterns, there are two dedicated macros that we can use for destructuring `pcase-let` and `pcase-let*`.
+As we saw earlier, We can capture specific values from a data-structure using `pcase` patterns, there are two dedicated macros that we can use for destructuring `pcase-let` and `pcase-let*`.